Chronic Fatigue Syndrome (ME-CFS) Reference

 The Tragedy: - CFS was real, dismissed as depression - Proper diagnosis and management could have prevented crisis - Medical system failed him - Lost speech from medical gaslighting consequences - Decades of trauma

-CFS and Music Career: - Developed CFS (timeline TBD) - Also has POTS (comorbid) - Touring becomes extremely difficult - Must pace energy carefully - Performances require saving all energy - Stage lights, heat worsen both conditions - Travel, irregular schedules trigger crashes - Career impact significant
+CFS and Music Career: - Also has POTS (comorbid) - Touring becomes extremely difficult - Must pace energy carefully - Performances require saving all energy - Stage lights, heat worsen both conditions - Travel, irregular schedules trigger crashes - Career impact significant

 Management Challenges: - Must choose: tour or health - Pressure from industry to “push through” - Fans not understanding cancellations - Guilt about limiting performances - Accommodations hard in music industry - Strategic energy use for what matters most